Alan-LanFeng/Alan-LanFeng/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-I am a master student at [ETH Zurich](https://ethz.ch/en.html), advised by [Prof. Otmar Hilliges](https://ait.ethz.ch/people/hilliges).
-During my study at ETH, I also work remotely with [Prof. Bolei Zhou](https://boleizhou.github.io/) for the development of [MetaDriverse](https://metadriverse.github.io/).
-Before I came to Zurich, I did an internship at [SenseTime](https://www.sensetime.com/en) for a year, working with [Dr. Chunxiao Liu](https://scholar.google.com/citations?user=4m061tYAAAAJ).
-I received my bachelor degree at [Wuhan University](https://en.whu.edu.cn/).
+I earned my Master's degree in Robotics, Systems, and Control from ETH Zurich, under the guidance of [Prof. Otmar Hilliges](https://ait.ethz.ch/people/hilliges).
+During my studies at ETH, I collaborated remotely with [Prof. Bolei Zhou](https://boleizhou.github.io/) in the development of [MetaDriverse](https://metadriverse.github.io/).
+Prior to arriving in Zurich, I completed a year-long internship at [SenseTime](https://www.sensetime.com/en), working with [Dr. Chunxiao Liu](https://scholar.google.com/citations?user=4m061tYAAAAJ).
+I received my Bachelor's degree from Wuhan University.

-I am interested in developing Embodied AI that is capable of modeling, predicting and generating human-like behaviors.
+My interest lies in the development of Embodied AI capable of modeling, predicting, and generating human-like behaviors.

 [//]: # (Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit]&#40;http://reddit.com&#41;.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.)